shuozhixu/CMS-EAM_2025/README.md

 - In the first method, a hybrid Monte Carlo (MC) / molecular dynamics (MD) simulation in semi-grand canonical ensemble is first conducted to calculate the chemical potential differences among elements; then a hydrid MC/MD simulation in variance constrained semi-grand canonical ensemble is conducted to yield the CSRO MEA.
 This method was used by [Jian et al.](http://dx.doi.org/10.1016/j.actamat.2020.08.044) and [Xu et al.](http://dx.doi.org/10.1063/5.0116898), among others.
 - In the second method, an equilibrium MC simulation is conducted until the system energy converges.
 This method was used by [Li et al.](https://doi.org/10.1038/s41524-020-0339-0) and [Zheng et al.](https://doi.org/10.1038/s41524-023-01046-z), among others.

+[Please read dozens of papers and answer this: are these the only two ways?]

 In this project, the embedded-atom method (EAM) potential will be employed, unless stated otherwise.

 The first question we aim to answer is:

 - [1] In the first method, are the two chemical potential differences unique for a specific MEA?
-	- If not, how do they affect the WC parameters and generalized stacking fault energies (GSFEs)?
+	- If not, do they affect the WC parameters and generalized stacking fault energies (GSFEs) differently?

 for that, we will use NbTaTi and TaVW as examples.
 This is done in [another project](https://github.com/tannercabaniss/Comp_Mat_Sci_Proj_Help).

 The second question we aim to answer is:

 - [2] Do the two methods yield the same WC parameters?
-	- If not, how do they affect the GSFE?
+	- If not, do they affect the GSFE differently?
+Which method is better?
+How do we define "better"?

-for that, we will use MoNbTa and NbVW as examples.
+for that, we will use MoNbTa, MoNbV, NbTaV, and NbVW as examples.
 We will also study how different WC parameters affect the melting point of MoNbTa, following [a previous project](https://github.com/shuozhixu/MSMSE_2024).

 The next three questions we aim to answer are: